BlackHolePerturbationToolkit/FastEMRIWaveforms/README.md

 ### Prerequisites

-To install this software for CPU usage, you need [gsl >2.0](https://www.gnu.org/software/gsl/) , [lapack](https://www.netlib.org/lapack/lug/node14.html), Python >3.4, wget, and NumPy.
+To install this software for CPU usage, you need [gsl >2.0](https://www.gnu.org/software/gsl/) , [lapack (3.6.1)](https://www.netlib.org/lapack/lug/node14.html), Python >3.4, wget, and NumPy.
+If you install lapack with conda, the new version (3.9) seems to not install the correct header files.
+Therefore, the lapack version must be 3.6.1.
 To run the examples, you will also need jupyter and matplotlib.
 We generally recommend installing everything, including gcc and g++ compilers, in the conda environment as is shown in the examples here.
 This generally helps avoid compilation and linking issues.
 If you use your own chosen compiler, you will need to make sure all necessary information is passed to the setup command (see below).
 You also may need to add information to the `setup.py` file.

 To install this software for use with NVIDIA GPUs (compute capability >2.0), you need the [CUDA toolkit](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) and [CuPy](https://cupy.chainer.org/).
 The CUDA toolkit must have cuda version >8.0.
 Be sure to properly install CuPy within the correct CUDA toolkit version.
 Make sure the nvcc binary is on `$PATH` or set it as the `CUDAHOME` environment variable.